jango-git/animouse/README.md

 ## Time Events

-Animouse supports time-based events that trigger callbacks at specific points during animation playback.
-This is useful for synchronizing sound effects, particle systems, or other game events with animation frames.
+Time-based events that trigger callbacks at specific points during animation playback.
+Useful for synchronizing sound effects or other events with animation frames.

 ### ClipState Time Events